There are still places available on this course to start in September 2016 – apply now through UCAS Extra

-- You will be taught at Brackenhurst campus, which is the ideal environment for studying wildlife conservation.
+- You will be taught at Brackenhurst campus, which is the ideal rural environment for studying wildlife conservation.
 With easy access to Nottingham city centre you get the best of both worlds.

-- You will take part in a residential field course in the UK or overseas during Year Two - this will enable you to study wildlife in a range of habitats - previous students have surveyed:

-(Updated)

-- You will be taught at Brackenhurst campus, which is the ideal environment for studying wildlife conservation.
-With easy access to Nottingham city centre you get the best of both worlds.

-- You will take part in a residential field course in the UK or overseas during Year Two - this will enable you to study wildlife in a range of habitats - previous students have surveyed:
+- You will take part in a residential overseas field course (currently to Spain) during your second year.
+This will enable you to study wildlife in a range of habitats.
+The field course includes studies on: